greg4fun/katacoda-scenarios-1/docker-compose-introduction/step2.md

 # What happened here?

-As far as we can guarantee sequence of containers startup we need to wait until initial database is complete (initial mysql tables created on new volume - just on first run)
+As far as we can guarantee sequence of containers startup (depends_on) we need to wait until initial database is complete (initial mysql tables created on new volume - just on first run)

 Thanks to wait-for-it script we can back of for defined number of seconds if service is not ready and not listening on